goetzpf/bii_scripts/doc/txt/CONTENTS.rst

     a hash reference containing all variables that are set within the makefile together with all environment variables.
   | `documentation <modules/scan_makefile.html>`__

-.. _simpleconf.pm:

-**simpleconf.pm**
-  | This module is used to parse and create configuration files
-    in a very simple format.
-The data is typically organized in lines where each line contains a field-name and the contents of the field.
-Empty lines and lines starting with a "#" character (which are usually a comment) are ignored.
-  | `documentation <modules/simpleconf.html>`__

 **tokParse.pm**
   | token parser utilities (for makeDocTxt).